 Ultimately, the way they work will vary, depending on their size and structure.
 Broadly speaking they will have departments who will work on the following aspects of a book:

 Once a final proof has been created, the publisher will send your books to be printed.
 Once printed, your books will be sent to a distributer who will warehouse them, ready to send them out when the book is launched.

 The publisher will negotiate for the book to be sold in particular retailers and the distributer will send the books out.
 Retailers can also order titles of books from the distributer.

+This being said, there is no reason why you can’t do both.
 There are a number of successful writers who have self-published at some point in their career.
 They include: Margaret Atwood, William Blake, Robert Bly, Lord Byron, Willa Cather, Pat Conroy, Stephen Crane, e.e. cummings, W.E.B.
 DuBois, Alexander Dumas, T.S.
 Eliot, Lawrence Ferlinghetti, Benjamin Franklin, Zane Grey, Thomas Hardy, E. Lynn Harris, Nathaniel Hawthorne, Ernest Hemingway, Susan Hill, Stephen King, Rudyard Kipling, Louis L’Amour, D.H.
 Lawrence, Rod McKuen, Marlo Morgan, John Muir, Anais Nin, Thomas Paine, Tom Peters, Edgar Allen Poe, Alexander Pope, Beatrix Potter, Ezra Pound, Marcel Proust, Irma Rombauer, Carl Sandburg, Upton Sinclair, Gertrude Stein, William Strunk, Alfred Lord Tennyson, Henry David Thoreau, Leo Tolstoi, Mark Twain, Walt Whitman and Virginia Woolf.